sap1ens/akka-microservice/README.md

 Project contains:
 - Easy to test Akka system with a sample actor
 - Spray-based RESTful API with full CORS support
+- Actor and API sample tests
 - Camel/ActiveMQ extension for a handy integration with Akka system
 - Typesafe config with different profiles for production and testing environments
 - Logback-SLF4J logging
-- Sbt assembly plugin for JAR-file creation
+- Sbt assembly plugin for JAR-file creation with custom merge strategy

 # API structure